Trumeet/Trumeet/README.md

 You may find more information about me like projects, blogs and contacts at [yuuta.moe](https://yuuta.moe).

+Most of my current projects are also hosted on my personal Git server at [git.yuuta.moe](https://git.yuuta.moe) (IPv6 Only).
+I support contributing via email patches.

 ## `whoami(1)`

 * Arch Linux, FreeBSD and Windows user & administrator.